Fit and Well Logo

 Eggs, yogurt, oatmeal, muesli, or cornflakes are good options -try to avoid the waffles and whipped cream and you will be fine.

-5. Find a nice restaurant
+5. Enjoy your trip, find a nice restaurant

 If you have a schedule, you will know your destination and where you will spend your nights.
 So you can do some research on the Internet and find restaurants close to your hotel, apartment, or lodging place.
+Check their menus and find out what dishes they offer, ethnic, vegan, local cuisine, Italian, etc.

 Closing comments